What You Need To Know About Freight Delivery

 During the Delivery

-- After depositing your shipment at the curb, the freight driver will hand you the bill of lading, which is simply a delivery receipt.
+- After depositing your shipment at the curb, the freight driver will hand you a document called a delivery receipt (if you are home & present for the delivery).

-- Carefully review the bill of lading to make sure your order is complete.
+- Carefully review the document to make sure your order is complete.
 Be aware that it’s common for larger orders to be split into 2 or more pallets, and smaller items (like grill covers, sear burners, and accessories) may be packaged inside larger boxes (usually those that contain a grill or outdoor kitchen drawers).
-Note any missing items on the bill of lading.
+Note any missing items on that driver’s paperwork, if he is there when you inspect your items.

-- After you’ve noted any damages and/or missing items on the bill of lading, sign for the shipment (assuming it’s in perfect condition or only 1 item is damaged) and let the driver go on their way.
+- After you’ve noted any damages and/or missing items on the document, sign for the shipment (assuming it’s in perfect condition or only 1 item is damaged) and let the driver go on their way.

 After the Delivery